domxjs/domx/packages/DataElement/README.md

 ## Highlights
 - Works with Redux Dev Tools.
-- Can configure any (and multiple) properties to be the `state` property.
+- Can configure any (and multiple) properties to be a `state` property.
 - Can use/configure a `stateId` property to track state for instance data.
 - Works with (but does not require) the [StateChange](https://github.com/domxjs/domx/tree/master/packages/StateChange) monad for `functional` JavaScript patterns (e.g. `reducers`)
   - `StateChange` also works with [Immer](https://github.com/immerjs/immer) which